rajneesh069/DSA/README.md

 - A structure with nodes/vertices and/or edges.
 - A graph can have multiple connected components and we use the concept of `visitedArray`(with length = number of nodes(if 0-based indexing) or number of nodes+1 (if 1-based indexing)) to keep track of the vertices we visit so that every node is `visited only once`, even if the components don't appear to be connected they could be of the same graph. [(Will become more clear once we dive into algorithms)](#breadth-first-search-or-level-order-traversal-1)
+- Trees are a type of graph with no cycles.
+If they have N vertices then number of edges equal to N-1.

 ### Types of Graph: